fahimfarhan/coding-creed-origins/README.md

 - [ ] c.
 Flood Fill.
 - [x] d.
 Topological Sorting (the famous algorithm uses DFS but you should also know Kahn's algorithm that uses BFS as it has much applications).
 - [x] e.
 Bipartite Check.
-- [ ] d.
-Finding Strongly Connected Components.
 - [x] f.
 Kruskal's and Prim's algorithms for finding the Minimum Spanning Tree of a graph and the variants of the problem.
 - [ ] g.
 Dijkstra's algorithm for solving the Single Source Shortest Path (SSSP) Problem with out negaitive cycles.
 - [ ] h.
 Bellman-Ford's algorithm for solving the SSSP problem with negative sycles.
 - [ ] i.
 Floyd-Warshall's algorithm for solving the All Pairs Shortest Path (APSP) problem and it's variants.
 - [ ] j.
 Network Flow problem (all it's algorithms, variants and the problems reducable to it).
+- [x] k.
+Finding Strongly Connected Components.

 9. - [ ]  Mathematics:
 - [ ] a.
 You should be familiar with the BigInteger class in Java (maybe write your own if you are in love with C++).
 - [ ] b.
 Some Combinatorics.